We sat down with Ed LaHood, CEO at Thyng, LLC, to discuss 3D Medical Imaging and other exciting things coming to the MedReality platform.

 In AI, for instance, we’ve seen that Artificial Intelligence has given us insights, which has led to earlier detection or diagnosis because we see things a lot earlier based on the insights that are being generated.
 So, how do you think this will change healthcare?

 I think it’ll compare dramatically.
 And I think, just as the perfect example, is AI.
-As you mentioned, where AI can be used to spot abnormalities sooner, it can be used to make diagnoses sooner.
+As you mentioned, where AI can spot abnormalities sooner, it can be used to make diagnoses sooner.
 The ability for 3D visualization, I think, to impact healthcare is incredible.
 Even beyond what we can imagine now, I’ll show you some of the more future visuals.
-Of course, there is this incredible, immediate distributed ability for anyone in the workflow.
-Now, to visualize what’s going on in someone’s body faster sooner better than they ever could, and if you extrapolate that out the ability to then leverage off of that to make faster decisions to make better decisions to make decisions that you that can save lives is incredible, but beyond that, the ability then to use the same technology, the same types of 3D anatomical visualizations that we’re talking about and then start to do some even more incredible things; many of which we’re working with today, which is the ability to kind of visualize anatomies, actually, on top of your body.
+Then, of course, there is this incredible, immediate distributed ability for anyone in the workflow.
+Now, to visualize what’s going on in someone’s body faster sooner better than they ever could, and if you extrapolate that out the ability to then leverage off of that to make faster decisions to make better decisions to make decisions that you that can save lives is incredible, but beyond that, the ability then to use the same technology, the same types of 3D anatomical visualizations that we’re talking about and then start to do some even more incredible things; many of which we’re working with today, which is the ability to visualize anatomies, actually, on top of your body.

-So, the ability for you to look in the mirror, or for someone to look at you, and see your heart properly positioned over your body, and to examine it in the context of your actual body, and all of its surrounding organs, whether that’s for, as we’ve talked about education or pre-op planning, or clinician collaboration, and then the ability to extrapolate that out a little further, and the ability then to have that information provide augmentation to actual surgery.
+So, the ability for you to look in the mirror, or for someone to look at you, and see your heart correctly positioned over your body, and to examine it in the context of your actual body, and all of its surrounding organs, whether that’s for, as we’ve talked about education or pre-op planning, or clinician collaboration, and then the ability to extrapolate that out a little further, and the ability then to have that information provide augmentation to actual surgery.
 So, before the surgeon even goes in, they can see where your bodily organ is.
 See what’s going on with your bodily organ and have that drive improved surgical outcomes.

-And so, the ability to utilize this technology, both in the immediate, short term and in the mid to long term, will be incredible.
-And it is really going to, I think, change the way that health care is done on many levels: from, as we talked about, clinician collaboration, patient education, pre-op planning in the short term to all the longer-term implications of actual surgical augmentation, etc.
+And so, the ability to utilize this technology, both in the immediate, short term, and in the mid to long term, will be incredible.
+And it is going to, I think, change the way that health care is done on many levels: from, as we talked about, clinician collaboration, patient education, pre-op planning in the short term to all the longer-term implications of actual surgical augmentation, etc.

 In thinking about the COVID lung example, the model, that particular model, that’s a static view, correct?